jazbl/articles/README.md

 # articles

-This is a React front-end for cloud administration articles.
+This is a React front-end and a simple Node api.